 Courses numbered in the 200s or 2000s (Primarily for Graduates) may be taken by undergraduates only with the permission of the instructor, as indicated by the instructor's signature on the study card.
 Undergraduates may not enroll in courses numbered in the 300s or 3000s (Graduate Courses of Reading and Research).
-The only exceptions to the latter rule are fourth-year Advanced Standing students who are candidates for the master's degree and who may enroll in such upper-level courses with the instructor's permission.
+The only exceptions to the latter rule are fourthyear Advanced Standing students who are candidates for the master's degree and who may enroll in such upper-level courses with the instructor's permission.
+Incomplete (INC) cannot under any circumstances be given to undergraduates.